wschenk/willschenk.com/source/drafts/middleman-tricks-and-hacks.html.markdown

 ---
 title: 'Middleman Tricks and Hacks'
-subtitle: 'Things I learned rebuilding this site'
+subtitle: 'specific tricks I used to build this site'
 tags: middleman, ruby, howto, tools
 ---

 As part of the process of getting this site to work, I learned some more things about how to better build a site with middleman.
-Building out off our [foundational article](/building-sites-with-middleman/) here are a few other things that I found very useful.
+Building off of our [foundational article](/building-sites-with-middleman/) here are a few other things that I found very useful when using middleman to build a static site with a bunch of dynamically generated content.

 ## Partials